 The College of Engineering & Applied Science also provides travel grant funding for its faculty.
 College of Engineering & Applied Science faculty are welcome to apply to the RIO Travel Grant program as well.

 Subject to the availability of funds, this program supports up to $1,500 in travel expenses (i.e., airfare, lodging (not to exceed two nights), ground transportation) to meet with extramural sponsors, including government, foundation, and industry sponsors.
 It does not support travel to scholarly or scientific meetings, even though useful contacts with sponsor representatives can often be made at such meetings.
 There may be exceptional cases where meetings with sponsor representatives (e.g., from two or more different cities) can be arranged during a scholarly or scientific meeting at considerable cost savings to the university.
 To justify support for such travel, you must provide evidence that you have arranged formal, one-on-one meetings with the sponsor representatives in advance.
 Any such special requests will be considered on a case-by-case basis.
 Travel to meetings or workshops designed for the purpose of bringing faculty together with sponsor representatives is supported.
+Requests to support the recruitment or enrollment of students are ineligible.

 Small grants may be made to cover supplementary expenses involved in adding sponsor visits to travel already scheduled for other purposes.
 For example, if you are attending a scientific or scholarly meeting in Washington and wish to travel to New York to visit with foundation officials, you may apply for travel expenses between Washington and New York.